trnnick/TStools/README.md

 =======
 ![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/TStools)

-Collection of R functions for time series analysis
+Collection of experimental R functions for time series modelling and analysis.

 To install use: